araobp/stm32-mcu/NUCLEO-F401RE/Thermography/README.md

 ![](./thermography/screenshots/this_is_me.png)

-The picture above is me on the thermography GUI that I have developed based on matplotlib with Tk.
+The picture above is me on thermography GUI that I have developed based on matplotlib with Tk.

 ## Architecture